david-yost/BookNotes/the-simple-path-to-wealth.md

 - Successful investment is by definition long term, anything in the short term is simply speculation.

 ## Part 2 - How To Harness The World's Most Powerful Wealth-Building Tool
+> "Simplicity is the keynote of all true elegance." - Coco Chanel

+### Chapter 6 - There's A Major Market Crash Coming!!!!
+And Even Famous Economists Can't Save You
+- An economist quoted by the author at the beginning of the chapter suggests that markets have become more volatile recently and the best way to combat that is to hold a broad spectrum of assets.
+This not only requires significantly more time investment to manage properly but is also likely to perform worse with the promise of more security.
+- The author's advice: "Toughen up, cupcake, and cure your bad behavior."

+**A few thins to understand about the stock market**
+- Market crashes are not abnormal and are to be expected across long term investments.
+- The market always recovers.
+Always.
+And if someday it doesn't, no investment interest will be safe.
+- The market always goes up.
+Always.
+Not every day, week, month, or even year.
+If you look at the market over it's long term existence though, it's always relentlessly trending upwards, even if there are a few bumps along the way.
+- The market is the single best-performing investment class over time, bar none.
+- The upcoming decades will have just as many catastrophic events as the past.
+It will be tempting to sell during those down swings, but only those with enough nerve to stay will prosper.
+- Toughen up, ignore the noise, ride out the storm, and continue adding to your investments.
+- Be emotionally and intellectually prepared for these market dives.
+- There's a major market crash coming, and there will be another after that.